Robert Sin

 Robert Sin (born 14 January 1993) is a Greek singer and songwriter.

 Biography

 Robert Sin was born and raised in Arta, Greece.
 He started playing the piano at age six and later he picked up the guitar.
 He started writing songs and recording them in his bedroom studio at age 14.

-Robert Sin & The Sinners
+Robert Sin and The Sinners

 In 2013, Sin recorded his first EP "Death & Other Misdemeanors" with friends and members of a Greek underground rock band known as "The Sinners".
 The EP was released in 2014 in digital form.